 * Legislation and Advocacy

-To be pro-active in supporting breed-specific legislation wherever and whenever it is debated and tested; to ask the media in the United States and Canada for increased coverage of issues related to pit bull attacks and breed-specific legislation (BSL); to ask public and government figures to take action to support our goals.
+To be pro-active in supporting breed-specific legislation; to ask the media in the United States and Canada for increased coverage of issues related to pit bull attacks and breed-specific legislation (BSL); to ask public and government figures to take action to support our goals.

 We value the voices and the memories of victims as we work towards resolution of issues that created the circumstances that allowed them to be injured or killed.

-We value survivors and their families for their courage, their insight and their unique experiences with events we consider tragic.
+We value victims and their families for their courage, their insight and their unique experiences with events we consider tragic.

 National Pit Bull Victim Awareness (NPBVA) accepts no liability or responsibility to/for any person or organization as a consequence of any reliance upon the information contained on their Facebook page or website.
 We do not endorse statements or activities that go against our mission statement.

 “Partners and Friends” and links to their sites are provided on the website for informational and research purposes only.
 “Partners and Friends” bear no responsibility for the accuracy, legality or content of the National Pit Bull Victim Awareness website or Facebook page.
 While Partners and Friends share our concerns about dangerous dogs, they are not necessarily involved in the management and policy decisions of the website content and Facebook posts.